wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 </tr>
 <tr>
 <td>opts</td>
-<td>Allows you to define the maximum size of the internal cache with the  <code>cacheSize</code> option (1.000.000 by defaul).
+<td>Allows you to define the maximum size of the internal cache with the  <code>cacheSize</code> option (1.000.000 by default).
 A bigger cache makes the proxy run faster but consumes more memory.
 You can examine the size of the cache with the <code>~proxy.preprocessor.[ruleName].regexCache.size</code> metric.
 </td>
 </tr>
 </tbody>